The best bulking books, courses, and programs for skinny guys trying to build muscle.

 The Best Bulking Programs for Skinny Beginners

-The other component of a bulking program, of course, is the workout routine.
-All of these workout routines will help you gain muscle mass.
+The other component of a bulking program, of course, is the bulking workout.
+All of these workout routines are effective enough to stimulate muscle growth.
 Beyond that, they’re each designed with different goals in mind.
 Some are designed to be efficient, some are designed to be easy, some are designed to make you look better, and some are designed to improve your strength and athletic performance.

 Finally, each program includes different things.
 Some include exercise tutorial videos, recipes, meal plans, or customer support.
 Some are online courses.
 Others are books.
+Some have apps you can use.
 We’ll break it all down.

 NerdFitness Prime/Articles